josephsmithberger/XogotDocs/Documentation.docc/Manual/platform/android/android_library.md

 [Application > Config > Use Hidden Project Data Directory](https://docs.godotengine.org/en/stable/classes/class_projectsettings_property_application/config/use_hidden_project_data_directory.html#class-projectsettings_property_application/config/use_hidden_project_data_directory)
 in the Project Settings.

-- If using gradle, add the following to the dependency section of the app's gradle build file.
-Make sure to update <version> to the latest version of the Godot Android library:
+- If using `gradle`, add the following to the `dependency` section of the app's gradle build file.
+Make sure to update `<version>` to the latest version of the Godot Android library:

 ```
 implementation("org.godotengine:godot:<version>")